alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 Major day for Fleek doesn’t begin to even cover it.
 Today, at a virtual event titled[ “Exploring Entrepreneurship in the Open Internet Boom”](https://dfinity.org/techcrunch/) hosted by the [DFINITY Foundation](https://dfinity.org/) in partnership with Techcrunch, we are revealing that we are joining the Internet Computer ecosystem in **full force** and becoming one of the first projects to release on the Internet Computer’s Mainnet.

 It’s a special release day  — we have a series of new Internet Computer specific features coming out onto the Fleek platform, like **Static Front-end Hosting**!

 This means you can now host your websites and apps on the early version (the Internet Computer's Mainnet Alpha) of a trustless blockchain-based infrastructure; or use our Internet Computer Gateway for accessing canisters over HTTP; or our Canister Proxying for resolving sites on the Internet Computer; and what's more, a we brought a sneak peek of the powerful hosting CLI that will help manage it all!

-But we are also sharing **our path forward on the Internet Computer, and into our idea of building a truly trustless, decentralized, and permissionless version** of our Open Web services (e.g., hosting, storage, etc.) on using Internet Computer canisters!
+But we are also sharing **our path forward on the Internet Computer, and into our idea of building a truly trustless, decentralized, and permissionless version** of our Open Web services (e.g., hosting, storage, etc.) using Internet Computer canisters!

 Buckle up, because when we say “To DFINITY and Beyond” we mean it.